Numbers show Darvish is great, but why is he so polarizing?

 “When you expect everybody to be Clayton Kershaw and you compare everybody to all-time greats and first-ballot Hall of Famers, you’re going to be disappointed,” general manager Jon Daniels said.
 “When you look at the universe of pitchers and what he’s done, Yu’s been very good for us.”

 The rub most have against Darvish is his lack of pitch efficiency.
-His apparent love of the strikeout since 2012 — 937, two behind Nolan Ryan for fourth in club history — has pushed his pitch counts higher when he should just be simply getting opponents to quickly put the ball in play.
+His apparent love of the strikeout since 2012 — 937, two behind Nolan Ryan for fourth in club history — has pushed his pitch counts higher when he should just be simply getting opponents to put the ball in play.

 Darvish falls to 83rd in the majors and 30th in the AL in pitches per batter (3.94).
 That’s the same territory as Chris Sale (68th, 3.87), Jake Arrieta (3.93, 81st), Chris Archer (3.95, 87th) and Max Scherzer (3.98) — all strikeout specialists like Darvish.